Rugby-Harlequins beat Exeter in thriller to take Premiership crown | Sports-Games

 Rugby-Harlequins beat Exeter in thriller to take Premiership crown

-Two late tries by winger Louis Lynagh ensured that Harlequins were crowned English Premiership champions for the first time in nine years on Saturday as they beat holders Exeter 40-38 in a Twickenham final full of superb tries.
-Harlequins struck first with an early penalty try, only for Exeter's forwards to deliver their trademark tryline assault to earn tries for Jonny Gray and Alex Hepburn.
+Quins stormed back into attack and got their second score through prop Wilco Louw and went in at halftime 19-14 ahead after flyhalf Marcus Smith popped a clever inside pass for the rampaging Alex Dombrandt to charge over.
+FANTASTIC TRY After Quins' sensational 43-36 semi-final win, Exeter director of rugby Rob Baxter had vowed to starve them of the ball to prevent any repeat of the free-flowing attacking that earned that incredible victory.
+Usually the masters of control, however, Exeter were unable to do that, particularly when they were effectively down to 14 with winger Alex Cuthbert hobbling.

-Two late tries by winger Louis Lynagh ensured that Harlequins were crowned English Premiership champions for the first time in nine years on Saturday as they beat holders Exeter 40-38 in a Twickenham final full of superb tries.
+Two late tries by winger Louis Lynagh ensured Harlequins have crowned Premiership champions for the first time in nine years as they beat holders Exeter 40-38 on Saturday in a Twickenham final full of superb tries and unrelenting drama.
+Quins, who beat Bristol in the semi-finals after coming back from 28-0 down, showed all that spirit again to set up the decisive late tries just as the holders looked set to triumph again in their sixth successive final.

-Harlequins struck first with an early penalty try, only for Exeter's forwards to deliver their trademark tryline assault to earn tries for Jonny Gray and Alex Hepburn.
-Wilco Louw and Alex Dombrandt then crossed for Quins to have them 19-14 ahead at halftime.
-Andre Esterhuizen stretched that advantage but Premiership player of the year Sam Simmonds, with his 21st try of the season, and Ollie Devoto forced Exeter, who won the domestic and European Cup double last season and were appearing in their sixth successive final, into a 28-26 lead, then extended to five points by a Joe Simmonds penalty.
+The victory was all the more remarkable coming after Quins began the season with two wins from seven games, before sacking coach Paul Gustard and sparking a revival culminating in one of the all-time great finals.
+Only 10,000 fans were allowed into the 82,000-capacity stadium across the road from Quins' home ground but it sounded like a full house as they generated a wonderful atmosphere, energised by the total commitment to high-octane attack from both sides.

-Harlequins, who were flirting with relegation early in the season, refused to accept defeat, however, as young winger Lynagh scored two brilliant tries, both converted from the touchline by Marcus Smith, only for Stuart Hogg to hit back for the defending champions at the death.
+Quins drew first blood when a rolling maul was dragged down for a penalty try.
+Exeter responded in a similar fashion for a Jonny Gray try then went ahead via Alex Hepburn.
+Quins stormed back into the attack and got their second score through prop Wilco Louw and went in at halftime 19-14 ahead after flyhalf Marcus Smith popped a clever inside pass for the rampaging Alex Dombrandt to charge over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)